COVID-19 Updates: uc.edu/publichealth

-All students are required to pay the International Student Fee.
-The fee is $150 per semester ($300 per year).
-The fee covers the costs associated with SEVIS compliance, optional practical training (12 month and STEM OPT), processing, onboarding for campus employment, an international resource center, airport transportation, cultural programming, orientation and the mandatory health screening.
+All international students (not just those who hold F-1 or J-1 status) are required to pay the International Student Fee.
+The fee is $125 per semester ($250 per year).
+The fee covers the costs associated with SEVIS compliance, optional practical training (12 month and STEM OPT), processing, onboarding for campus employment, airport transportation, cultural programming, orientation and the mandatory health screening.

 Health Insurance Expand

-For those who do not waive the UC insurance policy, the fee is $1,140 per semester ($2,280 per year), and will be included on your bill.
+For those who do not waive the UC insurance policy, the fee will be included on your bill.
 Students are responsible for paying this fee each semester.
 Summer coverage is free for students who pay during spring semester.